Image Alt

 Special Improvement District

-The Main Street Business Alliance (MSBA) is a Special Improvement District (SID), set up for local property owners and businesses to make a collective contribution to the maintenance, development, and promotion of the Main Street downtown area.
+The Main Street Business Alliance (MSBA) is a Special Improvement District (SID), set up for local property owners and businesses to make a collective contribution to the maintenance, development, and promotion of the Main Street/Downtown Hackensack area.
 Here are the answers to some commonly asked questions about SIDs and why they’re important.

 What is the relationship of the Main Street Business Alliance to the Special Improvement District?

 The Main Street Business Alliance is the formal name of the legal entity that is the Special Improvement District.
 MSBA’s offices are located at 214 Main Street, Suite A. Office hours are Monday through Friday, 9:00 a.m. to 5:00 p.m.
-Please contact the Executive Director at 201-498-1690, for further information.
+For any questions or comments, or to learn about how to sponsor the MSBA and reach over 375 businesses in our district, please contact the Executive Director for information.

 What are the boundaries of the MSBA Special Improvement District?